RNAdetective/ADARfootprints/README.md

 In ADARfootprints new directory you will find:

 1.) final folder containing the nucleotide aligned sequences and the nucleotide CDS only aligned sequences for every set of fasta sequences provided in the seq input folder.

+2.) a folder metadata which has a summary of information about the sequence collection including:
+      *accension number,subtype,date collected,country collected in,VIPR host,GenBank host
+      *This can be used to filter sequences out of the final alignment based on any of this metadata

 2.) there will be a folder for each set of fasta and gff files provided containing